PhantomOz/reactauth-backend/readme.md

-# Acoount Manager MERN app
+# Acoount Manager app

-This is the Acoount Manager app f
+This is the Acoount Manager app

 ## Usage